 Introduction

-Universal Health Care (UHC) is important because it addresses two issues in medicine.
-Access to universal care addresses the issue of equity and helps bridge the gap between marginalized and privileged groups with regards to health care outcomes.
+Universal Health Care (UHC) is important because it addresses equity and helps bridge the gap between marginalized and privileged groups with regards to health care outcomes.
 Additionally, universal health care programs in general focus on cost-effectiveness of care, leading to more efficient use of resources.
 Universal health care would likely benefit America if implemented.
 However, there is a significant lack of support for universal health care.
 Thus, improving likelihood of implementation by improving support for UHC is valuable.

 Opposition of UHC in the U.S. hinges on several issues.
 The first is that it is impossible to quantify improved support for UHC without consensus as to what UHC is.
 To give an example, it would be reasonable to assume medical students understand health care and its distribution.
 Surprisingly, this is not the case!
 Students struggle to answer questions regarding UHC due to divergent beliefs as to exactly what ‘universal coverage’ means (Huebner et al. 2006).
 Secondly, without a framework for what care is to be distributed through UHC, rationing of limited health resources is haphazard and arbitrary.
 Indeed, the main mechanism through which racial prejudice predicts decreased support for UHC in the U.S. is ‘unfair’ disbursement of resources to undeserving minorities (Shen and Labouff 2016).

-Looking at successful UHC programs in other westernized first world countries (UK, Canada, etc.) these issues are addressed by the usage of a ‘explicit health benefit plan’ (HBP).
-An explicit health benefit plan is best defined as “a set of services that can be feasibly financed and provided under the actual circumstances in which a given country finds itself” (Glassman et al. 2016).
+These issues are addressed by the usage of an explicit ‘health benefit plan’ (HBP) in other westernized first world countries (UK, Canada, etc.) with successful UHC programs.
+An explicit HBP is best defined as “a set of services that can be feasibly financed and provided under the actual circumstances in which a given country finds itself” (Glassman et al. 2016).
 While reaching consensus on the exact terms of the HBP is not a small process, an explicit HBP ensures that there is little room for confusion regarding what is covered.
 There are very clear boundaries set for what care the government can subsidize.
 In doing so, concerns regarding fairness are strongly mitigated.
 Furthermore, studies have shown that an explicit HBP can also improve efficiency in resource allocation, create explicit entitlements for patients which help prevent marginalized individuals from being excluded from care, and reduces arbitrary restrictions on access and services (Glassman et al. 2016).

-Additionally, it is important to explore what is the best way of exposing participants to an HBP.
-Previous research indicates that a simulated experience exercise can have more impact than simply being told facts (Wegier, Armstrong, and Shaffer 2019).
+Additionally, it is important to explore what is the best way of communicating with the public about HBPs.
+Previous research indicates that simulated experiences can have more impact than didactic messaging about screening tests (Wegier, Armstrong, and Shaffer 2019).
 Another improvement over our pilot study is replacing our uninformitive control with ‘standard’ messaging supporting UHC, adding additional external validity.
 Furthermore, our new ‘standard informational intervention’ hews more closely to the methodology for a control presented by Wegier et al. (2019).

 Review of Literature